tir-git/CCM/README.md

 # CCM
-a new tool for classcard
+A New Macro tool for Classcard : English vocabulary learning program.

-CCM is Classcard Macro that will help you to save your time and energy.
+CCM is a new macro that will support both Android and Windows.
-Use this tool to save your time